Dallas Symphony among 1st US orchestras to return

 A $4.4 million federal Paycheck Protection Program loan allowed the orchestra to cover payroll for two months.
 Permanent layoffs were avoided although it did have temporary furloughs.

-Dallas retained a law firm to obtain a travel waiver from the federal government that allowed Luisi to enter the country.
+Dallas retained the law firm Squire Patton Boggs to obtain a travel waiver from the federal government that allowed Luisi to enter the country.
 The stoppage caused by the new coronavirus led to the collapse of Columbia Artists Management Inc., Luisi’s longtime agency, though he will continue to be represented by former CAMI CEO Tim Fox.

 Also principal conductor for the Danish National Symphony, Luisi formerly held positions with the Metropolitan Opera, Vienna Symphony, Dresden’s Staatskapelle and Orchestre de la Suisse Romande.
 He is Dallas’ fourth music director in more than four decades after Eduardo Mata (1977-93), Andrew Litton (1994-2006) and Jaap van Zweden (2008-18).